jimbojw/seed-picker-solitaire/README.md

 Your Bitcoin seed is basically a big random number.
 Worse, it's an important big random number because it protects your Bitcoin.
 And while big random numbers are easy for computers to handle, they pose a challenge for humans.
-People are generally not good at working with numbers with many digits, and in Bitcoin the stakes are high.
+People are generally not good at working with numbers with many significant digits, and in Bitcoin the stakes are high.

 The BIP39 standard was developed to help with this.
 It uses a list of 2048 words where each word corresponds to 11 bits of data.